chrismazi/realinnoweb/README.md

 ## 🎨 Design Philosophy

-WellVest follows a premium design aesthetic with:
+RealWorks follows a premium design aesthetic with:

 - Glassmorphism effects
 - Smooth animations and transitions